What is Eco

 - Environmental School Roadshow

-Every year Pride in Bedford run a two week environmental themed
+Every year the Team run a two week environmental themed

 roadshow in June.
 Further details of past roadshows can be found by